 You’ll come to an overlook above the Left Fork.

 Scramble down the steep sand gully a few hundred feet to intersect with the Left Fork.
 You should be in the canyon, which in May 2014, was the first water pool we came to and had to cross.

 In the Canyon:

-You quickly come to the first mandatory swim.
-To say, “It was f*cking cold!” would be an understatement.
+After that rappel, you quickly come to the first mandatory swim.
+To say, “It was cold!” would be an understatement.
 At Zion Adventure’s advice, we had only rented dry suits as opposed to wet suits.
-(Dry suits are more like overalls / waders and don’t keep all the water out.)
-We might as well have just been in board shorts and t-shirts.
+Since dry suits are more like overalls/waders and don’t keep all the water out, we might as well have just been in board shorts and t-shirts.